gasparka/thesis/docs/pyha.rst

 Fixed-point designs
 -------------------

-Previous chapters have used only ``integer`` types, that helped to focus on more important matters.
+Examples on the previous chapters have used only the ``integer`` type, in order to simplify the designs.
-While integers are synthesisable, they always end up as 32 bit logic.

-DSP applications are commonly described using floating point numbers.
+DSP algorithms are described using floating point numbers.
 As shown in previous sections, every operation in hardware takes resources and floating point calculations cost greatly.
-For that reason, it is common approach to use fixed-point arithmetic instead.
+For that reason, in hardware world it is more common to use fixed-point arithmetic instead.

 Fixed-point arithmetic is in nature equal to integer arithmetic and thus can use the DSP blocks that come with many FPGAs (some high-end FPGAs have also floating point DSP blocks :cite:`arria_dsp`).